-This is the first Psalm with a title: A Psalm of David when he fled from Absalom his son.
-James Montgomery Boice points out that since the titles for Psalms are in the canonical text of the Hebrew Bible, “They are to be taken with absolute seriousness throughout.”
-The events are recorded in 2 Samuel 15-18, but the heart of David at that difficult time is recorded in this Psalm.
+This is the first psalm with a title: A Psalm of David when he fled from Absalom his son.
+James Montgomery Boice points out that since these titles are in the canonical text of the Hebrew Bible, “They are to be taken with absolute seriousness throughout.”
+The events are recorded in 2 Samuel 15-18, but the heart of David at that difficult time is recorded in this psalm.

 A. David’s trouble and God’s help.

 1. (1-2) What those who troubled David did.

 LORD, how they have increased who trouble me!